 Rule 14.1 Marking, Lifting and Cleaning Ball On the Green

 A ball may be lifted by the player, her partner or another person authorized by the player.

-The position of the ball must be marked before it is lifted.
+The position of the ball on the green must be marked before it is lifted.

 The position of a ball to be lifted should be marked by placing a ball-marker, a small coin or other similar object immediately behind the ball.